rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/).
 The solution uses the key that CloudFormation provisions to encrypt the RDS snapshot created in the DR region when it initiates the RDS Backup Copy Lambda Function.
-This ensures the the system protects the snapshot data in the DR region.
+This ensures the system protects the snapshot data in the DR region.

 The KMS key requires us to define an
 [AWS Identity and Access Management (IAM&reg;)](https://aws.amazon.com/iam/#:~:text=AWS%20Identity%20and%20Access%20Management%20(IAM)%20enables%20you%20to%20manage,offered%20at%20no%20additional%20charge) role in the **dev-us-east-2** environment file.
-The **KMSIAMRole0** parameter is the value we need to define.
-This role will be granted administrator access for the KMS key in the DR region; details of the actions can be found in the **kms.yaml** file.
+We define the **KMSIAMRole0** parameter value and grant administrator access to the role for the KMS key in the DR region.
+You can find details of the actions in the **kms.yaml** file.

 #### Amazon SNS

 We use CloudFormation to deploy SNS topics and subscriptions.
 The solution uses SNS topics to capture RDS events for both the availability and backup categories.
 To ensure proactive monitoring, the solution provisions SNS subscriptions to enable the system to send email alerts to DevOps engineers.
-When the RDS snapshot completes or an outage occurs for the RDS instances, SNS sends an email.
+SNS sends an email when the RDS snapshot completes or an outage occurs for the RDS instances.

-The SNS subscriptions requires us to set an email in the **dev-us-east-2** environment file.
+The SNS subscriptions require us to set an email in the **dev-us-east-2** environment file.
 Define the value for the **RDSSNSEmail** parameter.

 #### Amazon RDS Event Subscriptions